mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Main Rulebook v2.md

   which determine caste.
 In addition, drones comprise a sort of management caste which is responsible for many of the routine functions in business, trade and administration.
-  - Te c h n i c i a n s Te c h n i c i a n s a r e t h e s c i e n c e - o r i e n t a t e d p o r t i o n o f D r o y n e society and are concerned with both research and practical implementation of technology.
+  - Technician s Technician s a r e t h e s c i e n c e - o r i e n t a t e d p o r t i o n o f D r o y n e society and are concerned with both research and practical implementation of technology.
   - Sport: Sport: Although the caste system of the Droyne is rather